-4. Management of the Drug Supply Chain ➜ Preventing Counterfeit Drugs
+4. Drug Supply Chain Management

-5. Improvement of Clinical Trials and Healthcare Research ➜ More Effective Medicine & Reducing of Fraud
+5. Clinical Trials and Healthcare Research Improvement

 Researchers are kept honest because they must stick to the trial design, and there is no danger of changing the test parameters mid-trial.
 Besides, blockchain can also connect seemingly disparate study data.
 Connections that might have been missed will be quickly pinpointed by blockchain tech.
 All this results in more trustworthy medical research results.

-6. Medical Paperwork Management ➜ Saved & Reduced Costs on Medical Services
+6. Medical Paperwork Management

-Hospitals and other healthcare providers can reduce the amount of paperwork that their customers and doctors have to fill out.
-Any time that a paper-based system can be replaced by a computerized one it is better for storage purposes, reduces costs and time spent on routine tasks and even prevents doctors’ burnout.
+Hospitals and other healthcare providers can reduce the paperwork their customers and doctors must fill out.
+Any time a paper-based system can be replaced by a computerized one, it is better for storage purposes, reduces costs and time spent on routine tasks, and even prevents doctors’ burnout.

 In addition to that, insurance transactions become easier to track so that nothing is misplaced.
 Providers and patients don’t have to go through the hassle of providing additional copies of transactions to insurance providers, which everyone involved appreciates.